petros-d/docs/docs/airflow-api.md

 - A Deployment on Astronomer Cloud
 - [cURL](https://curl.se/)

-## Step 1: Retrieve a Deployment Access Key and URL
+## Step 1: Retrieve an Access Token and Deployment URL

 Before making an Airflow API request, you need to retrieve a few key pieces of information from Astronomer Cloud.
 Specifically, you need:

+- An access token
 - A Deployment API key
-- A base Deployment URL.

-To create a Deployment API key, follow the steps in [Deployment API Keys](api-keys).
+To retrieve an access token, go to `cloud.astronomer.io/token` and copy the token that appears.
+This token is valid only for 24 hours.

 To retrieve your Deployment URL, open your Deployment in the Astronomer UI and click **Open Airflow**.
 The base URL for the Airflow UI is your base Deployment URL.
 It includes your organization's URL, followed by a short Deployment ID (For example: `https://mycompany.astronomer.run/dhbhijp0`).